JakeFreise/StateMachine/README.md

 ![Model](https://i.imgur.com/TC56pBG.png)
 -5.1 in PDF

-These show the mechanics that drive fish population dynamics.
+This graphic shows the relationships that drive fish population dynamics.
 In this instance the fish capacity variable is hardcoded for simplicity as this is supposed to be a simple demonstration.
 In practice this variable could be controled be a multitude of factors such as food availibility.